tanteckfang/tp/docs/UserGuide.md

 If you have any doubts while using **NUSCoursemates**, do head over to [FAQ](#faq) to view comprehensive answers to some frequently asked questions.
 You may also contact us at [_NUSCoursemates@gmail.com_](mailto:NUSCoursemates@gmail.com).

-In addition, there wil be symbols encapsulated in boxes to give you a more enjoyable time using our guide:
+In addition, there will be symbols encapsulated in boxes to give you a more enjoyable time using our guide:

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes:**<br>